grafov/go-playground/README.md

 ### Quick start

 1. From any mode run `M-x go-playground` for start a new playground buffer filled with basic template for `main` package (see the picture below).
-1. Add your code then press `Ctl-Return` (it bound to `go-playground-exec` commend).
+1. Add your code then press `Ctl-Return` (it bound to `go-playground-exec` command).
 It will save, compile and exec the snippet code.
 1. When you played enough with this snippet just run `M-x go-playground-rm`.
 It will remove the current snippet with its directory and all files.

 Mode not offers default bindings except `Ctl-Return`.
 It just lefts the space for you.